yourcousinbob/UQ-Pool/clientside/sso/ssh_login_readme.md

 ## SSO usage for nodejs is in www/nodejs/app.js.

-When a user accesses the nodejs endPoint redirect them to: https://api.uqcloud.net/login/<final URL>    where <final URL> is replaced by the URL you want the user to come back to after logging in.
+When a user accesses the nodejs endPoint './login' redirect them to: https://api.uqcloud.net/login/http://uq-pool.uqcloud.net:8081/timetable which will retrieve the nanx X-KVD-PAYLOAD containing the user's authed info to be passed in the express endPoint across the internal UQ zone network services for retrieving the LDAP data (time table).